liuhll/silky/README.md

 Build general business microservice applications through the [Generic Host](https://docs.microsoft.com/zh-cn/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-5.0) of the .net framework, internal Communicate through the rpc implemented by [dotnetty/SpanNetty](https://github.com/cuteant/SpanNetty).
 During the message transmission process, the message is communicated within the same cluster through `rpcToken`, and the rpc communication supports ssl encryption.

-Through the [web host](https://docs.microsoft.com/zh-cn/aspnet/core/fundamentals/host/web-host?view=aspnetcore-5.0) of .net  build a service host that provides access to the outside world ( Gateway), when the `http` request or the `ws` session request arrives at the host, the routing entry of the service cluster is resolved through the built-in middleware, and the `rpcToken` is specified, and the built-in load balancing algorithm and routing addressing and The hosts inside the cluster communicate with `rpc`.
+Through the [Web Host](https://docs.microsoft.com/zh-cn/aspnet/core/fundamentals/host/web-host?view=aspnetcore-5.0) of .net  build a service host that provides access to the outside world ( Gateway), when the `http` request or the `ws` session request arrives at the host, the routing entry of the service cluster is resolved through the built-in middleware, and the `rpcToken` is specified, and the built-in load balancing algorithm and routing addressing and The hosts inside the cluster communicate with `rpc`.

 In the communication process, LMS uses cache-based interception to realize TCC distributed transaction.